moodymudskipper/tag/README.md

 library(tag)
 ```

-See also the package `tags` which includes many tags defined with the help of this package.
+See also the package `tags` which includes many tags defined with the help of this package: <https://github.com/moodymudskipper/tags>.

 Note: It is still largely in progress and potentially subject to major breaking changes.